Interim Director – email@example.com

-Mike Midlo, Program Manager was born in Minnesota but like generations of mid-Westerners, followed the Oregon Trail out West.
-Before joining Fishtrap, Mike worked as a television producer at Oregon Public Broadcasting where he earned two regional Emmy awards for his contribution to their flagship programs Oregon Experience and Oregon Art Beat.
-He’s made independent films, produced record albums and pounded a few nails along the way.
-When not at Fishtrap, you can find him out hiking with the dogs or strumming old Western tunes.
-He lives in Enterprise.
+Mike Midlo was born in Minnesota but like generations of mid-Westerners, followed the Oregon Trail out West.
+Before joining Fishtrap in 2013, Mike worked as a television producer at Oregon Public Broadcasting where he earned two regional Emmy awards for his contribution to their flagship programs Oregon Experience and Oregon Art Beat.
+He’s made independent films, produced record albums, and pounded a few nails along the way.
+When not at Fishtrap, you can find Mike out hiking with his dogs or strumming old Western tunes.

 Media Coordinator – email@example.com